Ardax-C/microposts/README.md

 # Microposts project

 Utilizes ES6 classes, simple JSON server backend, and Babel Webpack built by Brad Traversy

-01/05/2023 - Still work in progress
+In order to use the api/db.json file you should run `npm run json;server` in git bash.
+The database utilizes the JSON Server found [here](https://www.npmjs.com/package/json-server).

 ## Babel Webpack Starter

 A starter pack to build JavaScript applications using standards from ES2015, ES2016 & ES2017.
 It uses webpack, Babel and webpack-dev-server to compile and serve.
 It is fully compatible with Async/Await as it uses the Babel polyfill.

 ### Version

 1.1.0

 ## Usage